leaveoscaralone/react-graphql-project/exercises.md

 Whenever you’re stuck, feel free to look for information online (e.g. checking docs on [MDN](https://developer.mozilla.org/en/docs/Web), or reading answers on [Stack Overflow](http://stackoverflow.com/)).
 Make sure you don’t search for the entire exercise solution, as this would obviously defeat the course purpose.

-For example, when you’re implementing the `_.each()` function in Underline you might search online for information like “js iterate over object ignoring prototype“, but not things like “js how to implement each“.
+For example, when you’re implementing the `_.each()` function in Underline you might search online for information like “js iterate over object ignoring prototype”, but not things like “js how to implement each”.

 For the same reason obviously you’re not supposed to look up / copy the source code from an existing library, or from solutions implemented by other students.